NickHaught/ACM-WebcamGPT/README.md

 ```

 ### Installing Dependencies
-After cloning the repository, navigate to the project directory in your terminal or command prompt.
-Install Node.js if you haven't already, which includes npm.
-Then navigate to the project's frontend directory:
+After cloning the repository, navigate to the project's frontend directory in your terminal or command prompt:

 ```bash
 cd ACM-WebcamGPT/WebcamGPT-frontend